pink shirt day & 2SLGBTQIA+ Youth

 The Origins of Pink Shirt Day

-Did you know Pink Shirt Day was started in Canada in 2007, when 2 students in Nova Scotia took a stand against homophobic bullying?
+Did you know Pink Shirt Day was started in Canada in 2007, when 2 students in Nova Scotia took action against homophobic bullying?
 A new student had worn pink to school which led to homophobic harassment from some classmates.
 The next day, these 2 students headed to the local discount store looking for pink clothes, and bought them out.
 They handed out dozens of pink shirts to their fellow classmates.
-The word got around online and suddenly hundreds of students were showing up dressed in pink from head to toe, in an effort to stand together against homophobic bullying.
+The word got around online and suddenly hundreds of students were showing up dressed in pink from head to toe in an effort to unite against homophobic bullying.
 What an amazing demonstration of love and support, and all the more meaningful because it was an initiative by the student’s own classmates and peers.
-Though the focus was originally on ending homophobic, biphobic, & transphobic bullying, this day was quickly generalized as a day to take a stand against all bullying, with little to no mention of the 2SLGBTQIA+ community specifically.
+Though the focus was originally on ending homophobic, biphobic, and transphobic bullying, this day was quickly generalized as a day to take action against all bullying, with little to no mention of the 2SLGBTQIA+ communities specifically.

-While addressing all acts of bullying is important, we at Pembina Valley Pride feel it’s necessary to acknowledge the higher rates of bullying towards Rainbow Community youth.
-Did you know that twice as many high school students who self-identify as lesbian, gay, or bisexual report having been bullied on school property or missing school because of safety concerns than their straight peers?
+While addressing all acts of bullying is important, Pembina Valley Pride feel it’s necessary to acknowledge the higher rates of bullying towards 2SLGBTQIA+ youth.
+Twice as many high school students who self-identify as lesbian, gay, or bisexual report having been bullied on school property or missing school because of safety concerns than their straight peers.
 In the UK 55% of 2SLGBTQIA+ students report having experienced homophobic, biphobic or transphobic bullying, and 9 out of 10 secondary school teachers say that pupils in their schools have been subject to homophobic bullying.
-Sadly, many 2SLGBTQIA+ young people don’t feel there is an adult at school who they can talk to about being gay.
+Sadly, many 2SLGBTQIA+ young people don’t feel there is an affirming and supportive adult at school who they can talk to.
 Therefore, much of this bullying is never acknowledged or resolved.

 Impacts of Bullying